bigfix/developer.bigfix.com/site/reference/types/folder.md

 # file &lt;string&gt; of &lt;folder&gt; : file

-Returns a file object for the named file located in the folder.Example: exists file whose (name of it contains &amp;quot;.pdf&amp;quot;) of folder &amp;quot;name&amp;quot; - Returns `True` if some file in the folder has a name including the string &amp;quot;.pdf&amp;quot;.
+Returns a file object for the named file located in the folder.Example: exists file whose (name of it contains ".pdf") of folder "name" - Returns `True` if some file in the folder has a name including the string ".pdf".

 # file ending in &lt;string&gt; of &lt;folder&gt; : file

-Returns a list of files ending in &amp;quot;xxxx&amp;quot;.
+Returns a list of files ending in "xxxx".
 Typically used to identify a dotted extension.
-Equivalent to a wildcard search for &amp;quot;*xxxx&amp;quot;.Example: files ending in &amp;quot;.a&amp;quot; of folder &amp;quot;/usr/lib&amp;quot;  - Returns a list of files with the specified ending, such as: /usr/lib/libcpp_kext.a, /usr/lib/libfl.a, /usr/lib/libioabc.a, and others.
+Equivalent to a wildcard search for "*xxxx".Example: files ending in ".a" of folder "/usr/lib"  - Returns a list of files with the specified ending, such as: /usr/lib/libcpp_kext.a, /usr/lib/libfl.a, /usr/lib/libioabc.a, and others.

 # file of &lt;folder&gt; : file